Skip to main content

 Ingress

 The ingress system of Kubernetes is specifically designed to route external HTTP and HTTPS traffic into the cluster.
-It is composed of the ingress resource itself and a ingress controller which implements the needed logic.
-We offer a managed controller in the form of Nginx Ingress that you can choose to deploy to your NKE cluster in Cockpit.
-You can also control various features by adding annotations to your ingress object.
+It is composed of the ingress resource itself and an ingress controller which implements the needed logic.
+We offer a managed controller in the form of the HAProxy ingress controller that you can choose to deploy to your NKE cluster in Cockpit.
+You can control various features by adding annotations to your ingress object.

 Availability